This post may include affiliate links. Please see my disclosure.

 Read Matthew 2:1 About the Wise Men

 At the end of the story the only candle burning, is the light of the world, Jesus.
-I think my children enjoy learning about Jesus’ birth because we tell the story in the dark, and they get to take part by lighting and blowing out their candle.
+I think my children enjoy learning about Jesus’ birth because we tell the story in the dark, and they get to take part lighting and blowing out their candle.
 This is has been a family tradition for 20 years.
-My children are now ages 24, 19, 19, 16, and 13 and they truly enjoy this special time.
+My children are now ages 24, 19, 19, 17, and 14 and they still enjoy this special time.